The Mayerling Incident: A Habsburg Tragedy

 Reports of how Franz Joseph responded to the news of his son’s death vary from stoic resignation to seeming indifference.
 But then he was never one to express his emotions.

-Little distracted by grief the Emperor’s overriding concern seemed to be securing his dead son a Christian Catholic funeral.
+Little distracted by grief the emperor’s overriding concern seemed to be securing his dead son a Christian Catholic funeral.
 This could not be possible as a suicide and so a special dispensation had to be received on the grounds of his mental derangement at the time.
-The question of exactly how and why Crown Prince Rudolf and the Baroness Mary Vetsera died at the Mayerling appeared secondary and as such still remains a mystery to this day: had they died in a suicide pact?
+The question of exactly how and why Crown Prince Rudolf and Mary Vetsera died at the Mayerling appeared secondary to the need for it to have been a good death, and as such still remains a mystery to this day: had they died in a suicide pact?
 Had Rudolf first murdered Mary and then killed himself?
 Had Mary been pregnant with his child and the murders committed to prevent scandal?
 Had they been murdered by agents of a foreign power?

 Queen Victoria’s eldest daughter Vicky who had been married to the Emperor Frederick wrote to her mother of the incident: